-I am convinced that React was totally blast some years ago introducing new concepts that changed the way we do frontend and for this I am really grateful to the facebook devs.
-But today the alternatives inspired by React represent to me a much better solution for professional projects: React seems to be an enhanced rendering framework born to replace the use of server side files (probably PHP) mixed into HTML as confirmed by this tweet
+I am sure that React was totally blast some years ago introducing new concepts that changed the way we do frontend and for this I am really grateful to the facebook devs.
+But today the alternatives inspired by React represent to me a much better solution for professional projects: React seems to be an enhanced rendering framework born to replace the use of server side code (probably PHP) mixed to HTML as confirmed by this tweet

-and this might work perfectly if you work for facebook but I don’t see any case where I would need it in any of my web app.
+and this might work perfectly if you work for facebook but I don’t see any case where I would need it in any of my web apps.

-Working with React for me raises up more problems than the ones it is supposed to solve forcing devs finding out the “React way” of achieving their goals along with nosensical design decisions
+Working with React for me raises up more problems than the ones it is supposed to solve forcing me finding out the “React way” of achieving my goals along with nosensical design decisions

 - you must use